gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    switched from key identifier 0 to key identifier 1 and 2 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

-   When the endpoint has sent and received a close_notify in one direction on the old DTLS connection then the endpoint SHALL remove the SCTP-AUTH endpoint pair shared secret associated with that direction in the old DTLS connection.
+   When the endpoint has sent or received a close_notify in one direction on the old DTLS connection then the endpoint SHALL remove the SCTP-AUTH endpoint pair shared secret associated with that direction in the old DTLS connection.